freedomofpress/securedrop-builder/README.md

 # securedrop-builder

 `securedrop-builder` is the tool we use to package Python projects into Debian packages for the [SecureDrop Workstation](https://github.com/freedomofpress/securedrop-workstation).
+This repository also holds copies of reproducibly built wheels included with some Debian packages, in the `wheels` subdirectory of the package.

 * For instructions on how to build [SecureDrop](https://github.com/freedomofpress/securedrop) Debian packages, see https://developers.securedrop.org/en/latest/release_management.html.